jfir/jfir.github.io/_posts/2022-10-13-My-AWS-Certified-Architect-in-30-Days.md

 ### Exam Day

-* Tutorials Dojo Practice Exams
-* AWS Whitepapers

-Exam Tips For non-native English speakers:
-You can request an extra 30 minutes if you are non-native English speakers.
+AS I am an early person, I did wakeup early and have a good breakfast, then show up 30 min early to my 8:30 schedule time.
+The test took me arround 90 min and I passed with a score of XXX

 <!--- -------Conclusion-------- --->
 ### Conclusion

-Finishing the certification is not the end of the story, in fact, this is just the beginning of my cloud journey.
-If you are interested, join me on this journey.
-I didn’t pass the exam with a high score, just barely passed.
-I still have a lot of things to learn about AWS.
-The exam motivated me to learn all these latest cloud technologies and the exam result keeps me learning.
+Finishing the certification is not the end of my journey, but just the beginning of my goal to land a job with AWS so if you are a manager at AWS and interestd in my profile please contact me.
+I still have a lot of things to learn to adapt my skill to AWS, but this acomplishement really a good motivation to go for my  AWS Data .
 It is a lifelong learning process!